-Boatica Cape Town is set to continue its legacy as the leading international boat show and luxury lifestyle event on the African continent on the 23-25 October 2020 at the V&A Waterfront.
-Tickets will be available early 2020.
+Boatica Cape Town is set to continue its legacy as the leading international boat show and luxury lifestyle event on the African continent on the 22-24 October 2021 at the V&A Waterfront.
+Tickets will be available June 2021.

 Interactive on water activities